RivaD2/reading-notes/301/class-09.md

 * The problem with shared state is that in order to understand the effects of a function, you have to know the entire history of every shared variable that the function uses or affects.
 * When you avoid shared state, the timing and order of function calls don’t change the result of calling the function.

-* **IMMUTABILITY:** An [immutable object](https://medium.com/javascript-scene/the-dao-of-immutability-9f91a70c88cd)is an object that can’t be modified after it’s created.
+* **IMMUTABILITY:** An [immutable object](https://medium.com/javascript-scene/the-dao-of-immutability-9f91a70c88cd) is an object that can’t be modified after it’s created.
 Conversely, a mutable object is any object which can be modified after it’s created.
 * In other functional programming languages, there are special immutable data structures called trie data structures (pronounced “tree”) which are effectively deep frozen — meaning that no property can change, regardless of the level of the property in the object hierarchy.

 * **SIDE EFFECTS:** A side effect is any application state change that is observable outside the called function other than its return value.
 Side effects include: